FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: Experiments

 \subsection{On-the-fly disentanglement (test-time control)}

-We sweep ten $\lambda$ values per heuristic and select the best via the composite score defined above. \Cref{tab:metrics_otf} report per-heuristic, per-model results at the optimal $\lambda$, qualitative examples are shown in \Cref{fig:otf_sd3,fig:otf_flux}, and Human Study results are summarized in \Cref{tab:human_otf}.
+We sweep ten $\lambda$ values per heuristic and select the best via the composite score. \Cref{tab:metrics_otf} reports per-heuristic, per-model metrics at the optimal $\lambda$; representative samples are shown in \cref{fig:otf}, and human preferences in \cref{tab:tab_human}.

-All heuristics outperform the base sampler on SD~3.5 and FLUX.1, indicating that the SOC formulation yields a principled route to port legacy heuristics to modern FM models.
-Qualitatively, outputs show higher multi-subject fidelity: subjects are more often present and better separated than in the base model.
-Our human study shows similar trends, with higher win-rates and Elo ratings.
-While \textsc{FOCUS} is not best on every metric, it attains the highest composite score across all heuristics and achieves almost all best scores in our human study.
+Across SD~3.5 and FLUX.1, all SOC-controlled heuristics improve over the base sampler on the composite score, indicating that the SOC formulation offers a principled way to port legacy attention heuristics to modern flow-matching models.
+Qualitatively, subjects are more reliably present and more clearly separated.

+\textsc{FOCUS} is competitive on individual automatic metrics and achieves one of the highest composite scores on both backbones.
+In the human study, \textsc{FOCUS} obtains the best win rates and Elo ratings for both SD~3.5 and FLUX.1, suggesting that a probabilistic attention loss is a particularly strong choice for test-time SOC control.